jimfinnis/uesmanncpp/docs/index.md

 * MNIST, which encapsulates MNIST-format data sets and from which ExampleSet instances can be generated.

+## The library and test executables

+The entire library is include-only, just include netFactory.hpp to get everything.
+The provided CMakeLists.txt builds two executables:

+* *uesmann-test* runs a set of test suites
+* *genBoolGrid* trains 1000 UESMANN networks for every possible binary boolean function pairing and calculates how many perform the required function (this test was designed to ensure that the library's output matched that from equivalent code used in the thesis).

 ## The network

 The network implemented is a modified version of the basic Rumelhart, Hinton